fabian-hk/HomeBot/README.md

 - **Webinterface** (folder: [website](website)): Currently the website only shows the power values from the Powerwall for every day and every month as well as the graphs for the current day.
+Further more you can download csv files with the values from every day and every month.